 Payment of tuition and fees includes library and health service fees, student newspaper, student organization allotments, building fund, and admission to athletic events.
+International students will automatically be charged insurance.
+An insurance waiver can be obtained from the International Student Center upon proof of insurance coverage.
 After a student registers for a course, the University has committed a space in each course for each student.
 It is the student's responsibility to pay for all fees in full whether the student attended the course(s) or not.
 Fees are due and payable on or before the "classes begin" date of the calendar published on page two of this bulletin unless the student has formally withdrawn prior to that date.
-Payments made after that date are subject to the late registration and refund policies.
+Payments made after that date are subject to the late registration/payment and refund policies.